cwchentw/lightweight-cms/content/reference/concept.md

 ## Router

-Router is the hub of a mdcms site.
+Router is hub of a mdcms site.
 It receives requests from a web server (Apache or Nginx), maps a URL to corresponding directory or post file and sends responses back to the server.

 Users of mdcms seldom require to edit this script by themselves.